 Speaking

-From discussing my experience as a TAPS patient to speaking about creating an online community, I’m happy to talk to you about my passion.
+From discussing my experience as a TAPS patient to speaking about creating an online community, I’m happy to talk to you about my passions.
 Your next event needs a speaker who can talk from the heart, bring in some humor, and speak with empathy and enthusiasm.

 Speaker Bio